Quick And Dirty mREIT Discounts For 2017

 iShares Mortgage Real Estate Capped ETF

 The goal here is to have a fairly large sample size so we can identify trends and similarities throughout the sector.
-The mREIT sector only contains about 25 total organizations but the investing and hedging strategies have very material differences.
+The mREIT sector only contains about 25 total organizations, but the investing and hedging strategies have very material differences.

 It is also worth emphasizing that I opted to use the GAAP book value for each mREIT.
 Most of the time this was available from the earnings release.